 (3) Subregulation (1) does not apply to an occupier of an enclosed public place that is a subject of a restaurant licence.

-(4) In subregulation (3) —

-restaurant licence, in relation to a place, means —

-(a) a restaurant licence granted under the Liquor Licensing Act 1988 in relation to that place; or

-(b) a condition of any other kind of licence, order or permit under the Liquor Licensing Act 1988 —

-(i) to the effect that a provision of that Act relating to restaurant licences applies to that place; or

-(ii) that otherwise has an effect in relation to that place that is similar to a provision of that Act relating to restaurant licences.
+[(4) deleted]

+[Regulation 12 amended in Gazette 10 Sep 2010 p.
+4379.]

 13. Duty to prevent smoke entering enclosed public places

 The occupier of an enclosed public place must, unless the place has adequate ventilation, take reasonable steps to ensure that smoke from a tobacco product does not enter the place.